 "CER describes the challenges licensees, or other impacted entities such as State partners, face implementing new regulatory positions, programs, and requirements (e.g., rules, generic letters, backfits, inspections).
 CER is an organizational effectiveness challenge that results from a licensee or impacted entity implementing a significant number of new and complex regulatory actions stemming from multiple regulatory actions, within a limited implementation period and with available resources (which may include limited available expertise to address a specific issue).
 CER can potentially distract licensee or entity staff from executing other primary duties that ensure safety or security.
 CER can be aggravated if the new requirements lack clarity."

 Major regulatory activities for fuel cycle facilities are summarized in a Gantt Chart entitled "Integrated Schedule of Regulatory Activities for Fuel Cycle."
-The Chart, shown below, lists the current regulatory activities, the major milestones, dates for meetings and public interactions, and the drivers.
-This chart is used by the agency and industry to coordinate rulemaking and other regulatory improvement efforts more effectively, avoid scheduling conflicts, and focus work on important regulatory projects.
+The chart, shown below, lists the current regulatory activities, the major milestones, dates for meetings and public interactions, and the drivers.
+This chart is used by the agency and industry to more effectively coordinate rulemaking and other regulatory improvement efforts to avoid scheduling conflicts, and to focus the work on important regulatory projects.

 The Supplement to the Fuel Cycle Integrated Schedule, provides additional information on regulatory activities listed on the Gantt chart.
 The document contains a purpose statement for each activity, an overview of the project's status, a list of related documents, and information on the public interactions scheduled.

-A number of public meetings on CER are scheduled between the Division of Fuel Cycle Safety and Safeguards and stakeholders.
+Public meetings on CER are scheduled quarterly between the Division of Fuel Cycle Safety Safeguards and Environmental Review and stakeholders.
 During these meetings the NRC staff provides updates on the CER Integrated Schedule for Fuel Cycle Facilities and seeks feedback from stakeholders.
-These meetings support the Commission's direction in Staff Requirements – SECY-12-0137 for NRC staff to work with stakeholders to address CER issues.
-Information on upcoming and summaries of past meetings are provided below.
+These meetings support the Commission's direction in Staff Requirements Memorandum – SECY-12-0137 for NRC staff to work with stakeholders to address CER issues.
+Information on upcoming meetings and summaries of past meetings are provided below.

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.